 - If you are or think you may be pregnant

 - If you are breast/chest feeding

 - If you weigh over 25 stone (158 Kilograms)

 - If you have problems standing or need a hoist to transfer

-- If you have any ethical or moral objections to receiving blood products

-Preparation for the Scan
+Preparation for the scan

-There are no special preparations for a lymphogram scan so you can eat, drink and take any medication as normal.
+There are no special preparations for a bone scan so you can eat, drink and take any medication as normal.

 Can you bring a relative or friend with you?

 A relative or friend can accompany you to the hospital but usually they will not be allowed into the room when you have your examination.
 Please note that we have limited seating and do not have childcare facilities, therefore small children should not attend your appointment.

-Your scan

-The procedure involves an injection followed by a scan.
-A radiographer will inject a small amount of radioactive tracer (in a liquid form) between either your toes or fingers.
-This will depend on which part of the body we are looking at.
-The scan is started straight away.

-You should drink extra fluids for the rest of the day to reduce the radiation in your body.
+Your scan The procedure involves an injection followed by a scan later in the day.
+A radiographer will inject a small amount of radioactive tracer (in a liquid form) into a vein in your hand or arm.
+We do not expect any side effects from the injection.
+Sometimes we will take images immediately to give information about the blood supply to the bones.
+The main images are taken 2 to 4 hours later when the injected radioactivity has been deposited onto the bone surfaces by your body.
+During this time you may leave the department and eat and drink as normal.
+You should drink extra fluids for the rest of the day to give clearer images and reduce the radiation in your body.
 We will tell you how much to drink when you come for your injection.
 If you are on restricted fluids, we will give you further advice.

-You will be asked to remove any metal objects such as belts, braces and jewellery.

-Special cameras which are about the size of a large suitcase will come very close to you during the scan, but you will not be enclosed in a tunnel.
+Just before your scan you will be asked to go to the toilet to empty your bladder so that clearer images are produced.
+You will be asked to empty your pockets and remove any metal objects such as belts, braces and jewellery.
+Special cameras which are about the size of a large suitcase will come very close to you during the scan but you will not be enclosed in a tunnel.
+The scans may look at the whole skeleton or only the bones that your doctor requires information about.
 You will be required to remain still during the scan and there will be someone nearby at all times.
-The scan will take approximately 30 minutes.
+The scan can take between 10 and 40 minutes depending on which part of the skeleton is imaged.
 Are there any side effects?

 We do not expect any side effects from the injection.
 Are there any risks?